awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 To run this validation process, a new middleware is inserted at the `receive` stage.
 During an HTTP request lifecycle, this stage represents the first opportunity to access the response prior to deserialization into the operation's response type.

+If the request has a non-streaming response, the middleware will compute and validate the response checksum in a blocking manner.
+If there is a checksum mismatch, an exception will be thrown.

 #### Deferred Checksum Validation

-For efficiency, it is best for the SDK to compute the checksum as the user is consuming the response body.
+For streaming responses, it is best for the SDK to compute the checksum as the user is consuming the response body.

 The `receive` stage is run prior to the user consuming the body, so while in this stage, the SDK will wrap the response body in a hashing body, in a similar manner to the request middleware.
 The execution context will be updated with: